uhyo/better-typescript-lib/README.md

 [If you are using TypeScript 4.4 or prior, see the v1 branch.](https://github.com/uhyo/better-typescript-lib/tree/v1)

-## Concepts
+## Goals and Non-Goals

-Better-typescript-lib is _not_ meant to be compatible with TypeScript's built-in library.
-Therefore it is the most suitable to new TypeScript projects.
-An existing project may also adopt better-typescript-lib but additional type errors need to be fixed.
+Better-typescript-lib aims to provide better type definitions for TypeScript's standard library. _Better_ means more type safety, therefore they may cause more type errors to existing codebases.

+While better type definitions are often more convenient to use, this is not always the case.
+If type safety and convenience are in conflict, better-typescript-lib prioritizes type safety.

-As this is only an alternative to TypeScript's built-in type definitions, we have no plan of providing any runtime implemention through better-typescript-lib.
+As this is only an alternative to TypeScript's built-in type definitions, we have no plan of providing any runtime implementation through better-typescript-lib.

 ### Versioning Policy

+Better-typescript-lib is based on TypeScript's standard library.
+Therefore, a new TypeScript version will be followed by a corresponding better-typescript-lib version.
+If you want to use a new feature included in a new TypeScript version, you need to use a better-typescript-lib version that supports that TypeScript version.

 Improvements to type definitions may be released as a new minor version even if it may cause new type errors to existing codebases.
+We recommend regularly updating better-typescript-lib to the latest version and fixing type errors caused by the updates.

+This is similar to how TypeScript itself evolves, but better-typescript-lib updates may have more breaking changes than TypeScript itself due to the nature of the improvements.

 ## Contributing